 In order to be considered for the fellowship, students must:

-- Be enrolled as a first-year or second-year full-time, or third-year part-time law student at NSU Shepard Broad College of Law;
+- Be enrolled as a first-year or second-year full-time, or third-year part-time law student at NSU Shepard Broad College of Law in good academic standing;

 - The pro bono placement can be located in any geographic location; and